slychagin/lychagin-blog-site/README.md

 - `git clone https://github.com/slychagin/my-blog-site.git`;
 - you must have Python 3 installed on your computer;
 - install all requirements from requirements.txt;
+- enter any secret key for Flask to work;
 - `python main.py`.